thunderrabbit/automatic-happiness/content/parts/caret_splitter_feeder.md

 ]
 +++

-The Caret Splitter Feeder sends small and medium marbles to the Caret Splitter.
+The Caret Splitter Feeder sends small and medium marbles to the [Caret Splitter](/p/cs).

-In the future, it will extend back to the [Outer Spiral](/p/os).
+In the future, it will extend back to the [Outer Spiral](/p/os) via [Caret Splitter Feeder Extension](/p/csfe).

+History:

+* 2018 Dec: successfully tested by Pinky using the blue medium marble